jgutman/mvesc/ETL/README.md

 2. Run `csv2postgres_mvesc.py` on all the directories or files of received data
 	- default options: `schema=raw`, `replace=False`, `nrows=-1` (uploading all rows), `header=True`;
-	- those files without headers are named with headers "col0", "col1", etc which will be changed later;
+	- those files without headers are named with headers "col0", "col1", etc which need to be changed later;
 	- this automatically updates `file_to_table_name.json`;

 3. Run Excel file import process
-	- Run Python script `upload_mvesc_excel_files.py`
+	- Run Python script `excel2postres_mvesc.py`
-	- defult option is replacing existing table
+	- defult option is replacing existing table because all excel files are small and easy to upload

 4. Run `clean_and_consolidate.py`
         - This script will execute all necessary scripts to take care of steps 3 and 4 above.